-The use of tobacco products of any kind is prohibited anywhere within all BHSU facilities and motor vehicles.
+The use of tobacco products of any kind, including electronic cigarettes, is prohibited anywhere within all BHSU facilities and motor vehicles.
 Tobacco use is allowed in parking lot areas on the perimeter of campus.
 Faculty, staff, students and visitors to BHSU are asked to refrain from using tobacco outside of designated areas.
 See BHSU Tobacco Use Policy and BOR Manual 4:29.

 Employees are covered under the provisions of the Employment Security Law of South Dakota.
 Under this law, employees who become unemployed or whose working hours are reduced to less than full time may be eligible for unemployment benefits.
 Employees whose work hours are reduced to less than full time or who become unemployed, if available for work, should register for work and file a claim for benefits at a state unemployment office.

 Employees have a phone in his/her office which has voice mail capability.
 The information on how to set this up is available with the phone by calling University Support Services at 642-6513.

 Because of the government’s obligation to serve its citizens, state offices will remain open on all workdays, regardless of the weather.
 Cabinet members will determine staffing levels needed during inclement weather.
 If inclement weather threatens or occurs, employees who do not wish to report to or remain at their work site may be absent with the prior approval of their supervisor.

 In cases where the state does not control the building in which a state office is located, state managers should work with building owners or leasers to ensure that state offices can remain open at least for communicating with the public and handling administrative duties.